I Luh Ya Papi

 "I Luh Ya Papi" is a song recorded by American singer Jennifer Lopez for her eighth studio album, A.K.A.
 (2014).
 Featuring guest vocals from American rapper French Montana, the song was released on March 11, 2014 as the lead single from the album by Capitol Records.
 The song was written and produced by Noel "Detail" Fisher, with additional writing from Andre Proctor, Karim Kharbouch, and Lopez.
 Cory Rooney and Fisher provided vocal production for the song.
 Musically, "I Luh Ya Papi" is a hip hop song, backed with synths and metallic beats, that lyrically contains innuendoes and references to Lopez's body.

 "I Luh Ya Papi" received generally positive reviews from music critics, who praised the song's catchy chorus, as well as its playfulness, but criticized its title.
 The song's accompanying music video was shot by director Jessy Terrero, a previous collaborator of Lopez's.
 The video was filmed in Miami, Florida and depicts her in fantasy, following a concept of Lopez objectifying males.
 The video was met with positive reviews from critics for confronting music industry sexism.
-The single was promoted with a performance on season thirteen of American Idol, where Lopez also serves as a judge, as well as on Lopez's concerts throughout 2014, including Powerhouse 2014 and her free concert in the Bronx.
+The single was promoted with a performance on season thirteen of American Idol, where Lopez also served as a judge, as well as on Lopez's concerts throughout 2014, including Powerhouse 2014 and her free concert in the Bronx.